 Most dogs love physical touch, but not all.
 For dogs with this love language, cuddling, petting, and grooming can make them feel all warm and fuzzy.
-Dogs with physical touch as their love language might rub their head on you, lick your cheek, or paw at you to pet them.
+Dogs with this love language might rub their head on you, lick your cheek, or paw at you to pet them.

-Dogs who communicate their emotions by physical touch can typically be found in their parents’ lap or snuggling up next to them in bed.
-Communicate the physical touch love language by giving them massages, stroking their fur, and brushing them.
+Dogs who communicate their emotions by physical touch can often be found in their parents’ lap or snuggling up next to them in bed.
+An easy way to show love to dogs with this love language is by petting, giving them massages, and softly brushing their fur.

 If your dog jumps for joy when they get a new toy, gift-receiving is probably one of their love languages.
 Communicate your love for them with treats, puzzles, plushes, or bones.
 You don’t have to buy anything elaborate — just a small toy to show them you care.

 Utilize this love language to its fullest potential by saving the gifts as a reward for desirable behaviors.
-We’re not only talking about obeying verbal cues but also passive behaviors.
-Give your pup a high-value treat or toy for not begging at dinner time and for staying calm when the mail carrier arrives.
+We’re not only talking about obeying verbal cues, but also passive behaviors.
+Give your pup a high-value treat or toy for not begging at dinner time and for staying calm around strangers.